duracloud/duracloud/storeclient/resources/readme.txt

 * Make sure Ant is availble on your path and type "ant" to compile the example.
-* Type "ant run" to run the example, which will print space names and metadata to the console.
+* Type "ant run" to run the example, which will print space names and properties to the console.